A Tale From The Ghetto

 One day, he had just finished having his dinner when his wife told him she was pregnant again.
 He just said, "Okay."

 He had resigned himself to the inevitable.
-Nothing shocked him again.
-All he cared about now was to try for the children he had fathered.
-He figured if it got worse, he would drop some of them with his parents after all they were their grandchildren.
+Nothing shocked him anymore.
+All he cared about now was to provide for the children he had fathered.
+He figured if it got worse, he would drop some of them with his parents — after all, they were their grandchildren.

 "Wetin I go do na, I no fit go inside oh, I no be Oyinbo *(What will I do?
 I cannot go inside, I am not a white man).*"